Skip to content

 Choosing the right oil filter is only half the battle.
 How you install and maintain it is just as critical for keeping your engine running smoothly for the long haul.
 A simple mistake can easily lead to costly downtime and repairs that could have been avoided.
 Getting these basics right protects your investment and keeps you on the road, where you belong.
 Let's walk through some of the most common slip-ups we see and how you can steer clear of them.

-Using the Wrong Filter for Your Truck
+The Danger of Using the Wrong Filter

 It might seem obvious, but grabbing the wrong filter off the shelf happens more often than you’d think.
 Not all filters are interchangeable, even if they look similar.
 Many heavy-duty trucks, for instance, use a dual-filter system with both a full-flow and a bypass filter to ensure comprehensive filtration.
 Using the wrong type can lead to inadequate filtration and put your engine at risk.
 Always double-check your owner’s manual or consult with a trusted mechanic to confirm you have the exact filter designed for your specific engine.
 It’s a small step that prevents major headaches.